cosmos/sdk-tutorials/tutorial/app-complete.md

 }
 ```

+> _*NOTE*_: The TransientStore mentioned above is an in-memory implementation of the KVStore for state that is not persisted.

 The `initChainer` defines how accounts in `genesis.json` are mapped into the application state on initial chain start.
 The `ExportAppStateAndValidators` function helps bootstrap the initial state for application.
 You don't need to worry too much about either of these for now.

 The constructor registers the `initChainer` function, but it isn't defined yet.
 Go ahead and create it: